Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 Eventually\marginpar{ Inverse Model}, we can learn a latent inverse model $I$, again usually modelled with a neural network, predicting the action $\bm{a}_t$ connecting two consecutive latent states $\bm{z}_t$ and $\bm{z}_{t+1}$.
 The inverse model aids the learning of the features that are needed for predicting the action, i.e. the features the agent can control and change.
 Figure \ref{fig:inverse_model} depicts the latent inverse model.

-In DRL, the action space can be either continuous or discrete.
-Therefore, the loss function for training the latent inverse model can be either a MSE loss (see Equation \eqref{eq:inverse_model_loss} for continuous action spaces\footnote{In stochastic settings, we may want to estimate $p(\bm{a}_t|\bm{z}_t,\bm{z}_{t+1})$.
-This can be done via Maximum Likelihood Estimation.}:
+In \acrshort{drl}, the action space can be continuous or discrete.
+Therefore, the loss function for training the latent inverse model may be either the \acrshort{mse} loss (see Equation \eqref{eq:inverse_model_loss}) for continuous action spaces or, for discrete action spaces, the cross-entropy loss used for solving multi-class classification problems (see Equation \eqref{eq:inverse_model_loss_discrete}).

-or, for discrete action spaces, the cross-entropy loss used for solving a multi-class classification problem (see Equation \eqref{eq:inverse_model_loss_discrete}).
+In the former, shown in Equation \eqref{eq:inverse_model_loss}, the \acrshort{fcnn}, representing the inverse model, directly outputs the value of the action $\bm{a}_t$, while in the latter, shown in Equation \eqref{eq:inverse_model_loss_discrete}, the network outputs a distribution over the discrete actions.

 where $\bm{a}_t$ is the action label, $a^i_t$ the $i^{th}$-component of the action $\bm{a}_t$, and $\hat{\bm{a}}_t$ is a probability value obtained by applying a softmax activation at the output of the latent inverse model $I$.
 The softmax activation is only used in the context of discrete action spaces and in combination with the cross-entropy loss.
 In the continuous action spaces, the output of the inverse model is either bounded, e.g. by a tanh, or unbounded, e.g. via a linear activation.